 Color your own Easter basket with this fun Easter printable coloring page!
 A fun craft for any age and a cute way to gift something special.

 Hello!
-I’m here with another Easter DIY – this time a fun coloring project you can do with kids or by yourself to relax!
-These Color-Your-Own Easter Baskets are available as a free printable.
-Simply print the file, color the basket in using colored pencils, markers or crayons, and you’ll be ready to assemble the box.
+I’m here with another Easter craft – this time a coloring project to create your own Easter basket!
+These Color-Your-Own Easter Baskets are a great craft project for any age.
+Coloring is so relaxing and it’s so fun to create something from a coloring page.
+These baskets are easy to make, simply print the file, color the basket in using colored pencils, markers or crayons, and then assemble the box.

-I tried this out with my kiddos and they loved coloring the boxes in!
+I tried this out with my kiddos and they loved coloring the boxes!
 Once the boxes are finished they are ready to fill with Easter goodies!
-I filled mine with Easter grass, eggs and chocolate bunnies!
-These cute baskets would not only make a fun project to do with the kids but also make adorable little treat boxes!
-They are also the perfect size for a little cupcake!
+I filled mine with Easter grass, eggs and chocolate bunnies.
+These cute baskets would not only make a fun project to do with the kids but also make adorable little treat boxes.
+They are also the perfect size for a little cupcake.
 I’m sure your coworkers would love to find a little Easter surprise on their desk :)

 Below is the quick tutorial which will show you how to assemble the boxes once they are colored.
-I used Scor-Tape (double-sided tape), but you can also use a glue stick or even Scotch tape if you need something quick with the kids.
+I used Scor-Tape (double-sided tape), but you can also use a glue stick or even Scotch tape.

 Color-Your-Own Easter Basket